A Case for Tech-Based Parent Training

 This is an exciting time for behavior analysts when considering the scope of digital platforms designed to support clinical work in the Autism and IDD service space.
-The options for practice and clinical management are impressive and benefit providers, patients, and their families.
-However, digital platforms designed to support
+The options for practice and clinical management are impressive, benefiting providers, clients, and their families.
+However, digital platforms designed to support parent and caregiver training have not been plentiful, nor has their content quality been as robust as many ABA professionals expect.
+Fortunately, the parent training space is beginning to change with new offerings like CR CareCompanion becoming available.

 Research Support for Parent Training